Time to talk about getting your Christmas entertainment sorted. In this post I’m going to be talking about the best Christmas animations.

 Mickey’s Once upon a Christmas

-Of course, Disney’s number one Mouse is in on the Christmas animation action.
+Of course, Disney’s big cheese and number one Mouse is in on the Christmas animation action.
 I actually have The Ultimate Mickey Mouse Christmas movie collection; which features Mickeys magical Christmas, Mickey’s once upon a Christmas and Mickey’s twice upon a Christmas.
-You can find the last two here on Amazon.
-It is a collection of anthologies.
+Each one is a small collection of Christmas themed cartoons.
 They are all excellent, but Mickey’s once upon a Christmas is my best Christmas animation pick and the most traditional of the three.

 It features three separate segments: